nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/Code_of_Conduct.md

 You can make a personal report by:

  * Contacting any member of the Code of Conduct committee
-    * Aurélie Vancraeyenest: aurelie.vancraeyenest@csc.fi
+    * Aurélie Vancraeyenest: contact details removed
-    * Viitanen Essi: essi.viitanen@aalto.fi
+    * Viitanen Essi: contact details removed
-    * Krejci Ondrej: ondrej.krejci@aalto.fi
+    * Krejci Ondrej: contact details removed
  * Contacting any conference organizer
  * Contacting any member of the [Nordic-RSE board](/about/governance/)